alardosa/the-python-mega-course/README.md

-# The Python Mega Course: Build 10 Real World Applications
+# Python Programmer Professional – Learn all the important skills, get all the best programming jobs

 You will learn the entire process of program development in Python, from writing a program to producing the final .exe or .app executable which you can share with friends and colleagues.There will be 10 real-world applications that we will build together.
 These are: